amazon-science/auto-cot/README.md

-# Auto-CoT: Automatic Chain of Thought Prompting in Large Language Models
+# Auto-CoT: Automatic Chain of Thought Prompting in Large Language Models (ICLR 2023)

 Cheer AI up with the "let's think step by step" prompt?
 More plz. *Let’s think not just step by step, but also one by one.*